wisedolphin/1D_transport_equation/README.md

 # 1D_transport_equation
 In progress...

-This is one dimentional transport equation solver.
+This is one dimensional transport equation solver.

 **Stack**